If you feel nervous about your upcoming dental visit, you’re not alone. Many people share the same feelings.

 - Ask Your Dentist to Explain: Knowing what to expect can help ease some of your anxiety.
 Many dentists prefer to explain the procedures to all their patients, since it tends to have a calming effect.

-At Kip Dental and Orthodontics, we always make sure our patients feel safe and comfortable during their appointments.
+At Kip Dental, we always make sure our patients feel safe and comfortable during their appointments.
 Of course, if you’re getting a procedure like a dental fillings or root canal, your dentist will make sure to numb your mouth so you don’t feel any pain.